sammddltn/test-game/README.md

 possible issues:

-1. maybe make a dotted line from the cursor to the player so making shots is easier?
+1. Maybe make a dotted line from the cursor to the player so making shots is easier?

-2. the raycast currently collides with a plane underneath the map, making it collide with an invisible plane created on the y axis of the player (automatically on Update) would mean we could have controls working even if the camera angle changed.
+2. The raycast currently collides with an invisible plane synched to the y axis of the player, so that we have controls working even if the camera angle changed.
+Unfortunately, only way I could get this working was by setting the layer for the player to "Transparent FX".
+Every object the player interacts with will ALSO have to be set to "Transparent FX" or there will be issues.
+Yes, this is a fucking hassle :(